danielmschaves/ibm-data-engineering-capstone/Pipeline-Airflow/README.md

 - Create tasks to extract data from a web server log file, transform the data, and load the transformed data into a tar file.
 - Define the task pipeline for the DAG.
 - Save the DAG and submit it to Apache Airflow.
+- Unpause the DAG and monitor its runs.